Boomerang employees: A hidden talent source

 Expanding talent pools with boomerang employees

-To leverage this potential, organisations should foster a workplace that former employees want to return to.
+To leverage this potential, organisations should foster a workplace that former employees want to return to, while leaving the door open to their return.
 This can be achieved by providing a positive employee experience, constructive off-boarding and nurturing networks that keep former employees engaged.